 kccbfilms via YouTube

-Nathan "Bodie" Barksdale is seen in this screengrab from his film.
-The Baltimore Sun reported that he was arrested last month on drug and gun charges.
+Nathan "Bodie" Barksdale is seen in a screengrab from his film.

 A man who claims to have been the inspiration for feared gang leader Avon Barksdale on HBO's "The Wire" has reportedly been arrested on drug and gun charges.